Harvard Resume Template (Guide & Examples)

 What font size should I use in a Harvard-style resume?

 The Office of Career Services at Harvard recommends using font sizes 10 to 12.
-It also recommends keeping the same font and font size between your resume and cover letter to maintain a cohesive document package.
+To maintain a cohesive document package, you should also keep the same font and font size between your resume and cover letter.

-Whichever font size you choose, remember to keep it consistent.
-Your name should be the largest size, the section titles two points smaller than the name and the section content no smaller than 10 points.
+Remember to keep the font size consistent.
+Your name should be the largest size, the section titles should be two points smaller than the name, and the section content should be no smaller than 10 points.

 Should I use a CV or a resume?

-Choosing a CV vs resume will depend on your career and what the employer is requesting.
-A CV has unlimited length and provides a comprehensive look into your work, skills and experiences.
+Choosing a CV vs. a resume will depend on your career and the employer’s request.
+A CV is unlimited in length and provides a comprehensive look into your work, skills, and experiences.
 Meanwhile, a resume is a snapshot of your career in one or two pages.

-A CV is mostly used for academic, medical, scientific and international careers and postgraduate studies.
-If you’re choosing to continue with higher education, confirm the school requirements for a CV or resume.
+A CV is mainly used for academic, medical, scientific and international careers and postgraduate studies.
+If you continue with higher education, confirm the school requirements for a CV or resume.

 How we reviewed this article